14 Must-Try Lobster Rolls to Eat in Boston This Summer

 Neptune Oyster Bar

-A seat at this compact, North End bistro has been one of the toughest in town to get for 15 years—but a silver lining of this summer is that you can order ahead to enjoy Neptune’s famous hot buttery lobster roll for takeout, without a wait.
+A seat at this compact, North End bistro has been one of the toughest in town to get for 15 years.
+That said, it’s at least a little easier to get its lobster roll lately: Even as indoor dining returns to full capacity across Boston, Neptune has kept its online ordering system in place, allowing us to order ahead the famous hot buttery lobster roll for takeout, without a wait.
 The cold version—also served on fluffy, griddled brioche, loaded with seven ounces of lobster—is also available, as well as the Neptune johnnycake, Georges Bank scallops, and other iconic dishes.
-Neptune is currently open daily from 11 a.m.-8:30 p.m.

 3 Salem St., Boston, 617-742-3474, neptuneoyster.com.

-This North End sandwich shop has been open for takeout throughout the pandemic with a huge selection of salads and sandwiches, including lots of lobster: There’s a lobster grilled cheese sandwich, an avocado-lobster salad, and of course, a classic New England-style roll on a griddle hot dog bun.
-There’s no need to hoard, but should you choose to indulge, check out Pauli’s Lobstitution, which is 24 ounces of fresh lobster meat and mayo tucked into two long sub rolls.
-For the first time ever, Pauli’s is also shipping make-at-home lobster roll kits all across the county.
-Order takeout of app delivery weekdays from 8 a.m.-9 p.m., Saturdays 10 a.m.-9 p.m., and Sundays 10 a.m.-5 p.m.
+When it comes to lobster, this North End sandwich shop has really covers its bases: There’s a lobster grilled cheese sandwich, an avocado-lobster salad, and of course, a classic New England-style roll on a griddle hot dog bun.
+Should you choose to indulge, check out Pauli’s Lobstitution, which is 24 ounces of fresh lobster meat and mayo tucked into two long sub rolls.
+And if you have any homesick friends or family out there, note that for the first time ever, Pauli’s is also shipping lobster roll kits all across the county.

 65 Salem St., 857-284-7064, Boston, paulisnorthend.com.

-Chef-partner Jeremy Sewall grew up in a multigenerational fishing family that includes his cousin Mark, a lobsterman in York, Maine who catches the crustaceans for the rolls at Sewalls restaurants, Row 34 and Island Creek Oyster Bar.
-Both of his warm, buttered and cold, creamy lobster rolls capture the essence of sweet, barely saline lobster—and they pair well with great beer.
-Currently, Row 34 offers takeout in Fort Point from a festive walk-up window, Thursday through Saturday noon-8 p.m.
+Chef-partner Jeremy Sewall grew up in a multigenerational fishing family that includes his cousin Mark, a lobsterman in York, Maine who catches the crustaceans for the rolls at Row 34.
+No wonder, then, that both Sewall’s rolls—warm and buttered and cold and creamy—capture the sweet, barely saline essence of super-fresh lobster meat.
+(They also both pair well with great beer).

 281 Dartmouth St. (patio seating on Newbury Street), Back Bay, Boston, 617-267-0691, saltiegirl.com.